Event Policies and Risk Management Procedures

 Events with Students with Disabilities

 Recognized student organizations at Purdue University must provide access to their programs and activities for qualified students and other participants with disabilities.
-The Office of the Dean of Students provides student organizations with information for obtaining auxiliary aids and services for students with disabilities who wish to participate in programs and activities.
+The Student Activities and Organizations office provides student organizations with information for obtaining auxiliary aids and services for students with disabilities who wish to participate in programs and activities.
 To obtain this information, the student organization:

 1. Must submit an Event/Activity Planning form online at least two weeks in advance of the program or activity.